cljoly/telescope-repo.nvim/README.md

 # 🦘 telescope-repo.nvim: jump around the repositories in your filesystem
 <!-- end_remove -->

 `telescope-repo` is an extension for [telescope.nvim][] that searches the filesystem for git (or other scm) repositories.
-Use cases include:
-* If you don’t start vim from the shell (from a GUI or as the start command of a terminal), you are most likely in your `$HOME` directory.
-You then want to jump into your code as quickly as possible and this plugin can help!
-* Sometimes, you have the definition of a function and use of it in different repositories  (e.g. a library you wrote and a program using this library).
-This plugin helps to open the two, for instance in two splits.
+The list of repositories is built on the fly over your whole `$HOME`, you don’t need to manually add projects or open some folders to populate this list, as opposed to [telescope-project.nvim](https://github.com/nvim-telescope/telescope-project.nvim) or [project.nvim](https://github.com/ahmedkhalf/project.nvim).

 <!-- remove -->
 [![Finding the repositories with “telescope” in their name, with the README in the panel on the top](https://asciinema.org/a/431528.svg)](https://asciinema.org/a/431528)